-The size of the tides is determined by the new Moon and the full Moon and accordingly alters through the course of a month.
-When the earth, the sun, and the moon align, the gravitational pull will be at its strongest, which results in the largest tidal movements in any month3.
+The size of the tides is determined by the new Moon and the full Moon and accordingly alters over the course of a month.
+When the earth, the sun, and the moon align, the gravitational pull will be at its strongest, which results in the largest tidal movements in any month2.
 During the day, we will see two high tides and two low tides.

 The biggest tidal range is in the Bay of Fundy, Canada, where the tidal range is 16.3 meters.
 The Bristol Channel in the UK has the second-highest tidal range globally at 15 meters.

 Tides are a phenomenon that is guaranteed every day.
-It is possible to predict the tides many years in advance, so we can predictably forecast the potential for tidal energy creation.
+It is possible to predict the tides caused by the gravitational pull of the moon, many years in advance, so we can predictably forecast the potential for tidal energy creation.

 The ocean covers much of the earth, and it moves around the world via tidal patterns.
 This moving of the tides and the waves that accompany them all generate energy.
 As the currents flow, they produce kinetic energy and turn it into energy that we can use.

 However, renewable tidal energy is still relatively new, and turning tides into energy is still in development.
-Meanwhile, early tidal energy deployments show how to leverage tidal energy as a replacement for fossil fuels1.
-With the focus on renewable energy becoming more apparent7, clean energy is something we have to make use of.
+Meanwhile, early tidal energy facilities show how leveraging tidal energy is a replacement for fossil fuels.
+With the focus on renewable energy becoming more apparent6, clean energy is something we have to make use of.

 However, as with many things, Tidal energy has advantages and disadvantages.

 The tides will always flow and move, which means that it is a source of energy that we can use time and time again.
-Whether we are using stream generators, tidal barrages, or even dynamic tidal power, we can endlessly use this renewable energy source to generate the energy we need.
+Whether we are using stream generators, tidal streams and barrages, tidal lagoons, or even dynamic tidal power, we can endlessly use this renewable energy source to generate the energy we need.

-Once the technology is in place, tidal energy is an environmentally friendly energy source.
+Once the technology is in place, leveraging tidal energy is environmentally friendly and a clean energy source.
 There is a reduction in greenhouse gases which makes it cleaner than other forms of energy.

 Further tidal energy does not require as much land as large solar installations.
 For example, the Sihwas Lake Tidal Power Station on the west coast of South Korea generates 254 MW of tidal energy production.
 The required space is only around 12km of the seawall.